When should you use a face mask?

 Your face mask should be comfortably fitted but secure enough to stay in place during use.

 Disposable masks should be discarded safely and responsibly after each use.
 Reusable face coverings should be washed after each use.
+Wash your hands once more after removing or disposing of your face mask.

 How not to use a face mask